awsdocs/amazon-transcribe-developer-guide/doc_source/pii-redaction-stream.md

 1. Toggle on **PII Identification & redaction**\.
 ![\[Amazon Transcribe console screenshot: the expanded 'content removal settings' panel.\]](http://docs.aws.amazon.com/transcribe/latest/dg/images/redaction-stream2.png)

-1. Select either **Identification only** or **Identification & redaction**, then select the PII entity types you want to identify or redact in your transcript\.
+1. Select **Identification only** or **Identification & redaction**, then select the PII entity types you want to identify or redact in your transcript\.
 ![\[Amazon Transcribe console screenshot: list of PII types that can be selected.\]](http://docs.aws.amazon.com/transcribe/latest/dg/images/redaction-stream3.png)

 1. You're now ready to transcribe your stream\.
 Select **Start streaming** and begin speaking\.
 To end your dictation, select **Stop streaming**\.

 ## WebSocket stream<a name="redaction-websocket"></a>

-This example creates a pre\-signed URL that uses either PII Identification or PII redaction in a WebSocket stream\.
+This example creates a presigned URL that uses PII redaction \(or PII identification\) in a WebSocket stream\.
 Line breaks have been added for readability\.
 For more information on using WebSocket streams with Amazon Transcribe, see [Setting up a WebSocket stream](streaming-websocket.md)\.
 For more detail on parameters, see [https://docs.aws.amazon.com/transcribe/latest/APIReference/API_streaming_StartStreamTranscription.html](https://docs.aws.amazon.com/transcribe/latest/APIReference/API_streaming_StartStreamTranscription.html)\.

 ```
 GET wss://transcribestreaming.us-west-2.amazonaws.com:8443/stream-transcription-websocket?